OSGP/Documentation/Architecture/Messageflow.md

 | 12 | Client app sends soap request with correlation id to retrieve the response |
 | 13 | WS adapter retrieves (and deletes) response from DB |
 | 14 | WS adapter sends soap response to client app |

+*In case the response is not timely retrieved by the client app, OSGP will resend the notification with correlation id to the client app.
+The amount of retries is configurable.